nandhithakamal/learning-journal/daily-log.md

 #### 2. In other news
 - Also, learnt or rather got reaffirmation that, presenting people with alternative case scenarios/behaviors might reveal much more information. e.g. Instead of asking 'Is this how this should behave?', asking 'What happens if this doesn't happen?' or 'What happens when alternate behaviour?' could yield far more insightful responses and might even take us quicker to where we are trying to go.

+### 01.08.2020

+Haven't updatd this in a long time and there is so much to to add

+#### 1. udev rules

+The kernel triggers events like uevents everytime something specific happens.
+This is the kernal's way bringing to the userspace something that happened in the kernal space.
+And one can listen to specfic uevents and trigger actions depending on the context of the uevent.
+A common example would be backing up a USB drive that gets connected to the machine.
+To listen and act on specific uevents, we can write somehting called udev rules.
+These rules are picked up by the udev daemon that runs as a systemd and acted upon.
+There's lot of resources on the net on how to write udev rules.
+[This](https://opensource.com/article/18/11/udev) one is my favourite so far.
+And I'm planning to write my own notes/learnings on this sometime soon to integrate the various aspects of building and testing with udev rules.